-Notable journalist Tom Foremski recently asked whether PR can be automated, especially given the advances in automation in the advertising world.
+Notable journalist Tom Foremski once asked whether PR can be automated, especially given the advances in automation in the advertising world.
 In it, he states:

 The PR industry is heading for a serious showdown with ad agencies gunning for PR budgets.
 Ad agencies have algorithmic buying and selling of ads, there is already a large automated component to their business.
 Where is the equivalent component for PR?
 Bill Gates, chairman of Microsoft, recently predicted that within 20 years most jobs will be automated.
 Why are PR jobs so special that some of the work won’t be automated?